Business Coaching Myths: The Do’s and the Don’ts Explained

 To summarise, many of the tactics mentioned did work quite well a number of years ago in the online space, but buyers are much more sophisticated and know how the marketing game works right now.

 Coaching sessions vary, and before hiring a business coach this article should help you get clear on what kind of business coaching works for you, from group coaching to bespoke one to one support, every person’s requirements vary and there is no place for a one size fits all service.

-In 2020 and beyond it’s crucial you have actual sales and business growth strategies specific to your industry, talents and long term freedom business goals, and don’t follow outdated and often ineffective, oversaturated tactics.
+Nowadays and beyond it’s crucial you have actual sales and business growth strategies specific to your industry, talents and long term freedom business goals.
+Don’t follow outdated and often ineffective, oversaturated tactics.

 I am sure the last few years have brought many stereotypical coaching statements to your attention as the industry competes to capture the attention of potential clients and sell you the promise of success and profits.